iwodud/discord-library-bot/README.md

 ## Notes

-- `library.db` is **not committed to the repository**.
-Each developer creates their own local version using `init_db.py`.
+- `library.db` is not committed to the repository.
+Each developer creates their own local version using init_db.py.
-- In the future, the project may migrate to a production-grade database like MySQL or PostgreSQL.
+- In the future, the project may migrate to a production-grade database like MySQL.
+- Scripts in tools/ are meant to be run manually once during development and should not be part of normal bot execution.

 ---

+## License

+MIT (or your preferred license)